 One of the craziest things about the SI joint is that even though it’s only meant to move a few millimeters, when those few millimeters of motion become restricted, it can really wreak havoc on the rest of your body.

-Although this joint is meant to move a ton compared to other joints in the body (think of the hip socket, the shoulder, or the knee!) it still plays an important role in our movement chain.
+Although this joint isn’t meant to move a ton compared to other joints in the body (think of the hip socket, the shoulder, or the knee!) it still plays an important role in our movement chain.
 It’s not something you would ever notice or think about… until it stops moving.

 When there is an imbalance in the pelvis, and the two hip bones (ilia) are rotated forward or backward in relation to the base of the spine (the sacrum), it can throw off a lot of important factors in our posture, as well as alter our gate.